1977 European Cup final: Liverpool

-Liverpool were the reigning UEFA Cup champions, they had beaten Belgian team Club Brugge 4–3 on aggregate to win the 1975–76 UEFA Cup.
+Liverpool were the reigning UEFA Cup champions, having beaten Belgian team Club Brugge 4–3 on aggregate to win the 1975–76 UEFA Cup.
 Liverpool entered the competition as English champions having won the 1975–76 Football League First Division.
-They were drawn against the Northern Irish champions Crusaders in the first round.
+They were drawn against minnows Crusaders, the Northern Irish champions, in the first round.
 The first leg was a home tie at Anfield, which Liverpool won 2–0 courtesy of a Phil Neal penalty and a John Toshack goal.
 The second leg away at Seaview, was won 5–0 by Liverpool.
-Four of the goals were scored within nine minutes of the end of the match, to make the scoreline seem more one-sided than the match actually was.
+However, four of their goals were scored within nine minutes of the end of the match, making the scoreline seem more one-sided than the match actually was.
 Liverpool won the tie 7–0 and were drawn against Turkish champions Trabzonspor in the second round.
-The first leg was played in Turkey at Hüseyin Avni Aker Stadium.
-Liverpool's plan was to try to avoid defeat, however that plan failed when Trabzonsor were awarded a penalty midway through the second half.
-Trabzonspor converted the subsequent penalty and won the match 1–0.
-Liverpool recovered in the second leg at Anfield.
+The first leg was played in Trabzon at Hüseyin Avni Aker Stadium.
+The Reds failed to avoid defeat there when the Turkish side were awarded a penalty midway through the second half, which they converted to run out 1–0 winners.
+But Liverpool recovered in the second leg at Anfield.
 Three goals early in the first half meant they won the match 3–0 to win the tie 3–1 on aggregate and progress to the quarter-finals.

-Liverpool's opponents in the quarter-finals were the previous year's beaten finalists Saint-Étienne of France.
+Liverpool's opponents in the quarter-finals were the previous year's beaten finalists, Saint-Étienne of France.
 The first leg was at the Stade Geoffroy-Guichard.
-As in the previous round Liverpool lost the away leg 1–0.
+As in the previous round, Liverpool lost the away leg 1–0.
 The return leg at Anfield is considered one of Liverpool's most memorable European matches.
 Liverpool scored in the second minute of the match through Kevin Keegan to level the tie.
 Early in the second half Saint-Étienne equalised through Dominique Bathenay.
 The goal meant that the tie was 2–1 in the French team's favour and due to the away goals rule, Liverpool needed to score two goals to progress to the semi-finals.
 Liverpool scored again midway through the second half to make the score 2–2 on aggregate.
-With 18 minutes remaining David Fairclough replaced John Toshack.
-After 12 minutes on the pitch, the "supersub" had struck... again.
+With 18 minutes remaining, David Fairclough replaced John Toshack.
+After 12 minutes on the pitch, the "supersub" had struck again.
 Liverpool went on to win the match 3–1 and the tie 3–2 to progress to the semi-finals.
-Liverpool's opponents in the semi-finals were Swiss champions FC Zürich.
+The Reds' opponents there were Swiss champions FC Zürich.
 The first leg at the Letzigrund was won 3–1 by Liverpool, after they had initially gone a goal behind.
 Liverpool won the second leg at Anfield 3–0 to win the tie 6–1 on aggregate and ensure their participation in the final.